evantahler/taskrabbit-node/readme.md

 ## Use

-1. You will need to register a client application in the developer stand box @ [https://taskrabbitdev.com](https://taskrabbitdev.com)
+1. You will need to register a client application in the developer sand box @ [https://taskrabbitdev.com](https://taskrabbitdev.com)
 2. Be sure to note your `consumerKey`, `consumerSecret` and `oauthCallback`.
 You can always modify this information @ [https://taskrabbitdev.com/developer/dashboard](https://taskrabbitdev.com/developer/dashboard)
 3. `npm install taskrabbit`
 4. Configure the API (these three parameters are required):